Toronto Land Transfer Tax Calculator — Provincial + Municipal (MLTT)

 What Is the Municipal Land Transfer Tax (MLTT)?

 Toronto's Municipal Land Transfer Tax (MLTT) is a city-level tax on real property purchases within the City of Toronto.
-It was introduced in 2008 — making Toronto the only Canadian municipality authorized to levy its own land transfer tax.
-The MLTT uses the same rate brackets as Ontario's provincial LTT and is charged simultaneously at closing.
+It was introduced in 2008, making Toronto the only Ontario municipality with its own Municipal Land Transfer Tax.
+The MLTT generally matches Ontario's provincial tiers below $3,000,000 and is charged simultaneously at closing.
 Buyers in Mississauga, Brampton, Vaughan, Markham, and all other GTA municipalities outside Toronto's boundaries pay only the Ontario provincial LTT — no MLTT applies.

 How MLTT Differs From the Provincial LTT.
 In terms of rate structure and calculation, the Toronto MLTT is identical to Ontario's provincial LTT for properties up to $3,000,000.
 The differences are administrative: the MLTT is remitted to the City of Toronto (not the province), governed by City of Toronto bylaws, and subject to change by the City of Toronto budget process independently of provincial budgets.
 A change to Ontario LTT rates does not automatically change MLTT rates, and vice versa.